tezedge/tezos-dissector/README.md

 Check if wireshark accessible for pkg-config: `pkg-config --cflags wireshark` it should print some clang flags.
 If it does not, check `brew link wireshark` maybe you need to force it with `brew link --overwrite wireshark`.
 In such case, see what is installed via brew `brew leaves` and try to delete unnecessary packages and fix your environment.

-#### Step 4

-The wireshark installed by brew is dependency of termshark, but it just provides headers for building.
-To be able to run wireshark UI, install .dmg file from its download page https://www.wireshark.org/download/osx/.

 Check the version: `wireshark -v`, and `tshark -v` the major and minor versions should match, the micro version and git commit might not match it is ok.

-#### Step 5

 Build the tezos-dissector and install it by running the commands in tezos-dissector directory: